-How long natural makeup and beauty products are good for, and when to replace themPosted on August 9, 2018 Written by: 100% Pure®
+How long natural makeup and beauty products are good for, and when to replace themPosted on June 16, 2023 Written by: 100% PURE®

 Wait a minute – are you still using that ‘special occasion’ lipstick from high school?
 Put down the bullet, because that lipstick is most definitely expired.
 It’s easy to forget that makeup doesn’t last forever, so we adopt an “if it ain’t broke, don’t fix it,” mentality.
 Harsh preservatives in most mainstream products mean they can live a half-life for months, even years past their prime (think of them as ‘zombie’ makeup).
 On the other hand, natural makeup products most definitely have a firm shelf life, and should be recycled and retired once they hit their expiration.